Sid Meier's Pirates! (2004 video game): Sword fighting

 Another important combat move is the taunt.
 If this move is executed in full without the opponent striking, the opponent loses advantage.

 When fighting on ships, several events can provide opportunity for an unconventional attack.
 These include buckets and gaffs lying around on the ship's deck, as well as ropes swinging overhead.
-When the player or the enemy is situated adjacent to such an item, executing the correct attack will use the item (kicking the bucket, swinging from the ropes, etc.).
+When the player or the enemy is adjacent to such an item, executing the correct attack will use the item (kicking the bucket, swinging from the ropes, etc.).
 If such an attack is successful, it knocks the enemy back and causes more disadvantage to him than a normal strike.

 Lastly, almost every fighting scene has a middle point that has a strong effect on combat.
 On a ship, this is the flight of stairs leading from the poop deck or forecastle onto the main deck.
 In a tavern, this is the balcony and the stairs leading up to it.
-If a combatant has been pushed all the way to the middle point, a cut scene will show the two combatants moving past the obstacle.
+If a combatant has been pushed all the way to the middle point, a cutscene will show the two combatants moving past the obstacle.
 On a ship, they run down or up the stairs.
 In a tavern, the enemy will be knocked down the gallery, and the player will jump down as well.
-This has the effect of giving time for the advantage bar to swing back to the neutral position, equalizing the fight somewhat during this cut scene.
+This has the effect of giving time for the advantage bar to swing back to the neutral position, equalizing the fight somewhat during this cutscene.

 Most importantly, each fighter in a duel will select his dueling sword out of three possible selections: the rapier, the cutlass and the longsword.
 The rapier has the fastest attack, but also an inefficient defense.
 The cutlass is strong on defense, capable of quickly blocking or dodging out of harm's way, but is slow on attack.
 The longsword lies in the middle, with average attack and defense.
 When playing on the lowest difficulty setting, the player cannot choose a sword, but is automatically given a longsword.
 Several items can be acquired that enhance the player's fighting capabilities.
 In addition, selecting the "fencing" skill at the beginning of the game will give the player character a faster performance during a sword fighting duel.

 As the player character ages, his sword fighting capabilities will gradually decrease, causing him to become slower (less so if the user selected the fencing skill at the beginning of the game).
-This is one of the game's methods for ensuring that older characters are pressed into retirement.
+This is one of the methods for ensuring that older characters are pressed into retirement.
 On higher difficulty levels, duels become impossibly fast after the character has reached a certain age.